johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-20-how-we-fixed-my-seo/index.md

 What's more, the feedback loop for changes is **long**.
 It's not like fixing a program with a bug, where you tweak the code, run the tests and see if it's fixed.
 It's more like making a change to a program, and then waiting 6 months to see if it's fixed.
 And if it's not, you have to wait another 6 months to see if the next change you make fixes it.
 It's a long, slow, frustrating process.

-One of the deeply frustrating aspects about this, is that when you make changes
+One of the deeply frustrating aspects about this, is that when you make changes it is not deterministic whether they will help or not.
+You can make a change, and then wait 6 months to see if it helps.
+And if it doesn't, you have no idea whether it was the wrong change, or whether it was the right change but it just hasn't had time to take effect yet.
+Gosh it is painful.

 we made sure your site follow all the guidelines